ozone10/7zip-Dark7zip/README.md

 - [dark.colors]/[light.colors]
   - background - for some controls (status bar, ...)
-  - backgroundInteractive - mainly for controls with some input
+  - backgroundCtrl - mainly for controls with some input
   - backgroundHot - for hot item
   - backgroundDlg - for dialog and some controls
   - text - for most text